umakossiooo/ackermann-simulation/README.md

 ## Requirements

 This repository is **completely self-contained** - all map files and dependencies are included.
-Simply clone and run inside the provided Docker container.
+Simply clone the `single_drl` branch and run inside the provided Docker container.

 **System Requirements:**
 - [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) installed on your host system